The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Summary of observations and discussion

 \section{Summary of observations and discussion}

-We have used a sample of $\sim40,000$ galaxies from SDSS DR8 to study the mass-metallicity relation in the local Universe ($0.02<z<0.055$), and especially the nature of its scatter.
+We have used a sample of $\sim36,000$ main-sequence galaxies from SDSS DR8 to study the mass-metallicity relation in the local Universe ($0.02<z<0.055$), and especially the nature of its scatter.
 The specific aim of this work was to look for the possible physical drivers of this connection between the scatter of the MZR and gas mass.
-Our main findings are as follows: \begin{itemize} \item The scatter of the mass-metallicity relation correlates with gas mass; at fixed stellar mass the most gas-rich galaxies are also the most metal-poor.
-This link between gas and metallicity is strongest at the lowest stellar masses probed in this work (\mstar$=10^9$\msun) and vanishes by a \mstar$=10^{10.5}$\msun, in agreement with simulations \citep{delucia20} and results obtained from stacking of HI spectra \citep{brown18}.
+Our main findings are as follows: \begin{itemize} \item The scatter of the mass-metallicity relation correlates with gas mass below $\log M_* \sim 10^{10.5} M_\odot$; at fixed stellar mass the most gas-rich galaxies are also the most metal-poor, as already found by previous works (e.g. \citet{hughes13,bothwell13}.
+This link between gas and metallicity is strongest at the lowest stellar masses probed in this work (\mstar$=10^9$\msun) and vanishes at \mstar$\sim10^{10.5}$\msun, in agreement with simulations \citep{delucia20} and results obtained from stacking of HI spectra \citep{brown18}.
 The novelty here is that our results were obtained from cold gas masses inferred from optical emission lines.
 While such indirect measures of gas mass have significant uncertainty for individual galaxies, they are robust for statistical studies such as this \citep[see also e.g.][]{piotrowska20,scholte23}.

 \item Given the change in both the shape and scatter of the MZR at \mstar$=10^{10.5}$\msun, we investigate separately low- and high-mass galaxies.
 At low stellar masses, we find that the most metal-rich galaxies are found on average in more massive dark matter halos (and vice versa), as inferred both by the clustering amplitude in the two-point correlation function and using the halo masses from the \citet{lim17} group catalog.
-Since the accretion rate of gas onto galaxies is dependent on halo mass, our results support the picture emerging from simulations and analytic models, which find that the scatter of the MZR and its dependence on gas mass are due to fluctuations in accretion rates.
+This seems to be in contradiction to the simulations ran by \citet{delucia20}.
+Looking separately at centrals and satellites shows a contribution of both environmental effects on satellites and the halo mass itself.
+Since the accretion rate of gas onto galaxies is dependent on halo mass, our results support the picture emerging from simulations and analytic models, which find that the scatter of the MZR and its dependence on gas mass are linked to fluctuations in accretion rates.